-In Georgian Britain, crime was rife.
+In Georgian England, crime was rife.
 Over 200 offences were punishable by death, including murder, rape, arson, forgery and sheep stealing.
 A gruesome, painful and humiliating demise was often favoured by the courts.

 Newgate Prison, London